Wire report

 The movie adaptation of Gary Owen’s acclaimed play Iphigenia in Splott, Effi o Blaenau, is released this month.
 Here, its director and crew explain why they relocated the film to a post-industrial mining town – and refused to make it in English The one-woman play Iphigenia in Splott was first performed in 2015.
 Eleven years on, Gary Owen’s reworking of Greek tragedy, transplanted to working-class Splott in Cardiff, has earned its place as a modern classic.
 It reimagines the mythological heroine Iphigenia as Effie, a young woman filling her days drinking vodka out of a mug in her dressing gown.
 The play is about poverty and social inequality, closures and cuts, services scraped to the bone by austerity.
 Its most recent five-star Guardian review in 2022 advised: “Everyone should see this.”
 One person who did was Leisa Gwenllian, a final-year drama student from north Wales.
 “I was on the fr

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 The movie adaptation of Gary Owen’s acclaimed play Iphigenia in Splott, Effi o Blaenau, is released this month.
 Here, its director and crew explain why they relocated the film to a post-industrial mining town – and refused to make it in English The one-woman play Iphigenia in Splott was first performed in 2015.
 Eleven years on, Gary Owen’s reworking of Greek tragedy, transplanted to working-class Splott in Cardiff, has earned its place as a modern classic.
 It reimagines the mythological heroine Iphigenia as Effie, a young woman filling her days drinking vodka out of a mug in her dressing gown.
 The play is about poverty and social inequality, closures and cuts, services scraped to the bone by austerity.
 Its most recent five-star Guardian review in 2022 advised: “Everyone should see this.”
 One person who did was Leisa Gwenllian, a final-year drama student from north Wales.
 “I was on the fr

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, Sex, austerity and mugs of vodka: how the Greek myth Iphigenia became a Welsh-language film sensation, The movie adaptation of Gary Owen’s acclaimed play Iphigenia in Splott, Effi o Blaenau, is released this month.
+According to The Guardian’s linked item, Sex, austerity and mugs of vodka: how the Greek myth Iphigenia became a Welsh-language film sensation, The movie adaptation of Gary Owen’s acclaimed play Iphigenia in Splott, Effi o Blaenau, is released this month.
 Here, its director and crew explain why they relocated the film to a post-industrial mining town – and refused to make it in English The one-woman play Iphigenia in Splott was first performed in 2015.
 Eleven years on, Gary Owen’s reworking of Greek tragedy, transplanted to working-class Splott in Cardiff, has earned its place as a modern classic.
 It reimagines the mythological heroine Iphigenia as Effie, a young woman filling her days drinking vodka out of a mug in her dressing gown.
 The play is about poverty and social inequality, closures and cuts, services scraped to the bone by austerity.
 Its most recent five-star Guardian review in 2022 advised: “Everyone should see this.”
 One person who did was Leisa Gwenllian, a final-year drama student from north Wales.
 “I was on the fr

 Context